 https://www.nytimes.com/2020/08/13/fashion/virgil-abloh-walter-van-beirendonck-kanye-west-louis-vuitton.html

-As per the general principle illustrated by Stephens v West Australian Newspapers Ltd, even though the common law on the occasion of qualified privilege protects both personal reputation and freedom of speech because of public interest,[1] the common law favors the protection of individual reputation over ‘’public interest” often equivalent to ‘’curiosity’’.[2]
+As per the general principle illustrated by Stephens v West Australian Newspapers Ltd, even though the common law on the occasion of qualified privilege protects both personal reputation and freedom of speech because of public interest,[1] the common law favors the protection of individual reputation over ‘’public interest”, often equivalent to ‘’curiosity’’.[2]

 The Test of Public Interest – To justify that a publisher deserves the privilege to break such a dilemma, the publisher must prove that the ‘’public interest’’ it cares about is more than ‘’public curiosity’’, more than providing those ‘’kitschy’’ or ‘’sensational defamatory news’’ in the tabloids.

-When New York Times publishes such a defamatory story, it is upholding serious standards or values in a wider community.
+When the New York Times publishes such a defamatory story, it is upholding serious standards or values in a wider community.
 This is in line with the principle that any publication should be ‘’made for the welfare of society’’.
 [3]

-1, Qualified Privilege
+Defense 1 – Qualified Privilege

 “The implication, of artistic theft, was clear.’’

-1) Common Law Interest-Duty to Communicate to the Public
+(1) Common Law Interest-Duty to Communicate to the Public

-A moral and social duty to communicate to the public – By pointing out the potential ‘’artistic theft’’, NYT has tried to exercise its public duty to warn the public that their “common interest needs to be protected”.
+A moral and social duty to communicate to the public – By pointing out the potential ‘’artistic theft’’, the NYT has tried to exercise its public duty to warn the public that their “common interest needs to be protected”.
 [6]

-The social duty to publish such information is ‘’for the convenience and benefit of society’’, [9] because LV, ‘’valued at $32 billion in 2019’’, is a symbol of functional capitalism driven by creativity and innovation.
+The social duty to publish such information is ‘’for the convenience and benefit of society’’, [9] because LV, “valued at $32 billion in 2019’’, is a symbol of functional capitalism driven by creativity and innovation.

-given the value of the top media, the NYT readers, many of whom are subscribers who might also be consumers of LV, will most likely care about the design capacity of LV regarding originality, which is vital to keep this industry thriving.
+A legitimate corresponding interest in the viewers to receive it – Legitimate public interest can be defined by the matter which “affects people at large’’.
+[10] Even though the originality of LV’s design is not a matter to concern everyone like a voting issue, given the value of the top media, the NYT readers, many of whom are subscribers and might also be consumers of LV, will most likely care about the design capacity of LV regarding originality, which is vital to keep this industry thriving.

-2) Malice
+(2) Malice

-Honest Test
+Honest Test –

-2, Fair Comment / Honest Opinion
+Defense 2 – Fair Comment / Honest Opinion

 ‘’It’s very clear Virgil Abloh is not a designer’’.